 The region is extremely cool in the south-east and only marginally warmer in the north-west.
 The vital statistics below show the critical importance of correct vineyard site location in the almost glacial climate of the region's south-east.
 Across the region however there are many different mesoclimates.
 There is a great variability in topography and geology.
 Each vineyard is influenced by its location in relation to mountains, forests, valleys and open grassland.

 Autumn days are cool and nights are cold.
 As grapes ripen, the long hang time of the fruit allows the development of complex flavours and aromatics, and cool nights encourage the retention of these aromatics and the grapes’ natural acidity.

-If you would like more information, we have produced a booklet: Macedon Ranges Cool Climate Vineyards and Wines along with a geo-climatic zone map.
+If you would like more information, we have produced a booklet: Macedon Ranges Cool Climate Vineyards and Wines along with a geo-climatic zone map and a summary of nine years of data as at 2022.
 For more information, please click on the buttons below.

 Source: Hall & Jones, 2010 and BOM.gov.au, 1971 to 2000

 The majority of the soils are sandstone and shales which form the gentle rounded hills punctuated by the steeper and higher granitic hills of the Cobaw ranges and the volcanic Mt Macedon, Mt Gisborne and Mt Bullengarook in the south.